Virginia has two counties on the DelMarVa Peninsula, and the Eastern Shore is divided into bayside and seaside watersheds

 The oil and gas potential of the Outer Continental Shelf is unknown, but Jurassic-age rocks in the Baltimore Canyon Trough are a particular target for future development.
 In 2008, the Obama Administration planned Mid-Atlantic Oil and Gas Lease Sale 220 - but cancelled the sale after the Deepwater Horizon spill in the Gulf of Mexico.
 While Governor McDonnell continued to propose making Virginia the "Energy Capital of the East Coast," no state leases were proposed for oil and gas drilling within state waters.
 Instead, the focus was on drilling offshore in Federal waters, 50 miles or more east of the Atlantic shoreline of Virginia.

-If offshore areas along the Atlantic Coast turned out to be as rich in hydrocarbons as the Gulf Coast, then an oil/gas port comparable to Morgan City, Louisiana wouldll be needed to support such development.
+Offshore areas along the Atlantic Coast could turn out to be as rich in hydrocarbons as the Gulf Coast.
+If so, then an oil/gas port with development comparable to Morgan City, Louisiana would be required to support hydrocarbon extraction and processing.
 One candidate in Virginia is the Town of Cape Charles at the southern tip of Northampton County, though Portsmouth and even Craney Island could be major competitors.

 The industrial potential of the Town of Cape Charles to support offshore oil, gas, or wind energy projects is constrained by the depth of the shipping channel.
 A precast concrete plant was built in 1964 at Cape Charles to supply the 3,000 piers supporting the Chesapeake Bay Bridge-Tunnel, and is the logical site for constructing platforms for offshore wind farms.
 However, the ability of that concrete fabrication plant to compete for major contracts today is limited by the narrow 18-foot deep channel.